We discovered technologies that provide insights on hidden underground root systems to creating assurance colonies to save plant communities.

 To maintain a garden of this scale, the “back-of-house” occupies a significant area on the property.
 There’s a wide range of equipment and tools, including a woodshop, paint shed, a metal and repair shop, an irrigation shed, several green houses, storage for hardscape materials, as well as soil, mulch, and compost.
 Every garden area has a hidden maintenance shed, where daily used tools are stored away.

 Working with the Land

-Lotusland maintains their gardens with completely organic practices using ecologically sound treatments that respond to the ebb and flow of nature’s seasons.
-Some of the key treatments they focus include making their own compost, insectariums (gardens grown to attract beneficial bugs), and knowledge of the cycle of both beneficial and invasive insects and pests.
+Lotusland maintains its gardens with completely organic practices using ecologically sound treatments that respond to the ebb and flow of nature’s seasons.
+Some of the key treatments they focus on include making their own compost, insectariums (gardens grown to attract beneficial bugs), and knowledge of the cycle of both beneficial and invasive insects and pests.